brichard19/ecdl/README.md

     "server_host": "127.0.0.1",             // Server host
     "server_port": 9999,                    // server port

     "point_cache_size": 128,                // Points to collect before sending to server "cpu_threads": 4,                       // Number of threads.
 1 thread per core is optimal
+    "cpu_points_per_thread": 16             // Number of points each thread will compute in parallel

+    "cuda_blocks": 1,                       // Number of CUDA blocks
+    "cuda_threads": 32,                     // Number of CUDA threads per block
-    "cpu_points_per_thread": 1024           // Number of points each thread will compute in parallel }
+    "cuda_points_per_thread": 16,           // Number of points each CUDA thread will compute in parallel "cuda_device": 0                        // The index of the CUDA device to use }
 ```

 After a job has been set up on the server, the client can be run.
 It takes the job name as its argument: